‘The Worst Things You Can Do After A Workout’ – Monica May

 So, what I’d suggest is the following:

-If you are in the game for weight loss, keep limited intakes of carbs for breakfast and lunch and avoid them for dinner.
+If you are in the game for weight loss, keep limited intakes of complex carbs for breakfast and lunch, and avoid them for dinner.

 Also, avoid eating fruits after working out, instead focus on protein veggies and greens in the hours after your training session.